anngvu/accent/README.md

 #### Choose your UI

 > [!NOTE]
-> There are two ways to interface, terminal vs a web UI.
+> Two interfaces are offered, terminal vs a web UI.
 Currently, there are some tradeoffs.
 The web UI will have some features that the terminal will not, such as showing figures.
-On the other hand, web UI only currently works with OpenAI.
+On the other hand, web UI only works with OpenAI for now.

 For the terminal:
 - `lein run -m accent.chat`